eggyducktective/tinder-for-kittens/README.md

 # Kitty Dating

 For my second project at Web Development Immersive, I'm building my own Tinder... (for cats).
 I had this idea for a couple of weeks while studying Ruby on Rails (Also, because I love to have an excuse to look at cat pics all day while doing my coding, and cat puns, they are purrrty fun :D)
+You can sign up for your adorable cat(s) and begin your journey.
+The main features include: Upload photos of your cats (the more, the better, because it's impurrrtant for cats to look at other hot kitties nearby).
+You as an user can choose to include your geo location or not (makes it easier to find a match).

 ![alt text](https://github.com/eggyducktective/tinder-for-kittens/blob/master/app/assets/images/kitty-pun.jpg)

 ## Sign up for this fun site now.

-Get ready to embark on a quest to find your kitty(ies) their true love: https://kittydating.herokuapp.com/welcome.html
+Get ready to embark on a quest to find your kitty(ies) their true love: [Kitty Tinder](https://kittydating.herokuapp.com/welcome.html)

 ## Ruby version: